-The 1990’s is not always best remembered for it’s comedy output even though there were a few hidden gems to be had, this ITV sitcom being one such example.
+The 1990’s is not always best remembered for it’s comedy output even though there were a few hidden gems to be had, Barbara being one such example.

 Meet Barbara Liversidge (spelt Liversage in the pilot) a no-nonsense, outspoken, nosey, middle-aged doctor’s receptionist with a sharp tongue.

 Married to husband Ted, a taxi driver, for 40 years; they live in Pudsey, Leeds, West Yorkshire.
 Their twenty-something lovelorn son Neil does very little.
 Their daughter, the long-suffering Linda is married to Martin Pond (Benson in the pilot).
 Martin is a chef in the pilot, while in the three series is a TV presenter who has his own show Pond Life on a local TV channel.
 Jean is her preening sister who is married to the simpering Phil.
 Barbara’s colleague at the doctor’s surgery is Doreen.
 Benedict Sandiford did not appear in the pilot.
 John Arthur did not appear in the pilot.